Firearm Prohibitions for People Convicted of Domestic Violence Misdemeanors

 - Persons sixteen years of age or older with whom a person sixteen years of age or older has or has had a dating relationship.

-Firearm Prohibitions for Persons Subject to Domestic Violence Restraining/Protective Orders and Surrender of Firearms When Domestic Violence Restraining/Protective Orders Are Issued
+Firearm Prohibitions for People Subject to Domestic Violence Restraining/Protective Orders

 Washington enacted a law in 2014 that mirrors federal law by prohibiting gun possession by anyone subject to a protective order (domestic violence, stalking, harassment, and others).5 The protective order must have been issued after a noticed hearing and it must restrain the person from harassing, stalking or threatening a person protected by the order or child of the protected person or restrained person and the person must represent a credible threat to the safety of the intimate partner or child.6